COVID-19: Navarro County reports no new cases, 28 recoveries

-Navarro County reported no new cases of COVID-19 and 28 recoveries Monday, May 18.
-The Corsicana-Navarro County Public Health Department reports that of the county's 38 cases, eight are currently considered active, with 28 recoveries and two related deaths.
+Navarro County reported no new cases of COVID-19 and 28 recoveries Wednesday, May 20.
+The Corsicana-Navarro County Public Health Department reports that of the county's 40 cases, 10 are currently considered active, with 28 recoveries and two related deaths.

 Cases have been confirmed throughout the county, located in and around Corsicana, Barry, Blooming Grove, Dawson, Emhouse, Rice, Kerens, and Powell.